AltKat/BuffedItems/README.md

 2.  **Configure**: Use the GUI to set the item's name, material, and add effects.
 For example, add `STRENGTH 1` and `GENERIC_MAX_HEALTH +4.0` to the `INVENTORY` slot.
 3.  **Give**: Give the item to a player using `/bi give <player> warriors_talisman`.
 4.  **Apply**: The plugin's core task detects that the player has the item in their inventory and automatically applies the `STRENGTH 1` and `+2 Hearts` effects.
 If the player drops the item, the effects are instantly removed.
+* 📚 For detailed setup instructions and advanced configuration, see the [Getting Started section in the Wiki](https://github.com/AltKat/BuffedItems/wiki).
 ***

 <p align="center">